Khushi-Shah-1/Data-Insight-Tool/README.md

 ![NewYorkTaxi Dataset](https://github.com/Khushi-Shah-1/Data-Insight-Tool/blob/master/Screenshot%20(860).png)
 NYC Taxi Dataset is used.

+5. Linear Regression

-5. Random Forest Regressor: You can choose the dataset and hyperparameters and visualize the RMSE and R2 without any code!
+6. Random Forest Regressor: You can choose the dataset and hyperparameters and visualize the RMSE and R2 without any code!